runtimeverification/gitbook-kontrol/cheatsheets/cheatcodes.md

 If you notice a missing cheatcode, feel free to open an [issue](https://github.com/runtimeverification/kontrol/issues) or [contribute](https://github.com/runtimeverification/kontrol/blob/master/CONTRIBUTING.md) directly to the project.

+{% hint style="info" %}
+**Foundry Compatibility**: Kontrol also supports `console.log` statements for debugging, just like Foundry.
+You can use `console.log` to output debug information during verification runs, which is particularly useful when working with symbolic values and complex verification scenarios.
+{% endhint %}

 ## Available Cheatcodes

 ### Foundry-Compatible Cheatcodes